Frequently Asked Questions about the Undergraduate Degree

 - How do I go about withdrawing from the University?

-- Is it necessary for everyone to see the PRO Guides/Undergraduate Advisor?
+- Is it necessary for everyone to see the PRO Guides?

-- Should I seek advice from other Psychology faculty besides the Undergraduate Advisor?
+- Should I seek advice from other Psychology faculty besides ATLAS?

 - The school is so large and there are so many Psychology majors, how can I get to know people?